slap42/slap42/README.md

 ## How to play

 Right now the only way to play is to compile the game from source yourself.
-The game uses cmake for the build system and requires C++20.
+The build system is cmake and compiling the game requires C++20.
+Windows and macOS are currently supported, and Linux support is planned.

 I'll be uploading .exe files etc to itch.io at some point when there's a few more features implemented.